 - Home Address (Note: addresses entered in the Salesforce UI will not automatically be geo-located.
 However, any addresses entered in the web app will automatically be geo-located).

-- IsActive (to ensure they can be "scheduled" as a resource within Skedulo web app).
+- IsActive (to ensure they can be "scheduled" as a resource within the Skedulo web app).

 Figure 3.
 An example of a semi-completed resource record in Salesforce Lightning.
-Edit the user field to hookup the licensed Salesforce user.
+Edit the user field to attach a resource to the licensed Salesforce user.

 To add a photo for a resource.